jaxrtech/trevor/README.md

 trevor
 ======

-Simple, straight and forward, Sinatra style, minimalistic web framework for F#.
+Simple, straight and forward, unopinionated, minimalistic web framework for F#.
 (Work in Progress)